What Is Resident Abuse in Nursing Homes?

 Nursing home residents can face severe physical and emotional health consequences due to deprivation and abandonment.
-Depriving residents of nutrition, hydration, and medications is a common form of abuse, as is depriving residents of the support they need for hygiene and mobility.
+Depriving residents of nutrition, hydration, and medications is a common form of abuse, as is depriving them also of the support they need for hygiene and mobility.

 Abandonment is a severe form of resident abuse.
-It entails fully depriving a resident of the care and support he or she needs to live a comfortable and healthy life.
+It entails fully depriving a person of the care and support he or she needs to live a comfortable and healthy life.

 5. Financial Abuse